 "Kristine’s work propose a coordinated painting with improvised movements, during her shows rhythm and sound is paraphrased with composition and colour."

 "In my latest paintings I try to create a sense of shift in balance and illusion of movement.
 Contrasting colours create a dynamic visual experience indicating space and kinetic energy, allowing for the viewers own interpretation.
 I'm also exploring memory and vision in relation to gesture.
-I want my work to be intuitive, intimate and subjective, a critique of the spectacular.
-I´m interested in the way fluid movement and visual impressions can transform into solid materiality.
+I want my work to be intuitive, intimate and subjective.
+I´m interested in the way movement and visual impressions can transform into solid materiality.
 My work-process is intuitive and improvised, structured by repeated gestures.
 Interdisciplinary, but always based on issues within painting.
-As a painter I work within the abstract expressionist tradition, with my own life and subjectivity as the starting point for every new project.
+As a painter I work within the abstract expressionist tradition, with my own life and subjectivity as the starting point for every new project.”